eodell6502/gadgetry-api/README.md

 By default, the `Gadgetry` object logs everything to `this.logger`, which is a thin wrapper around `console.log`.
-By setting the `logger` property in `Gadgetry.cfg` to point to an alternative function, logging messages can be directed to your logging service of choice.
+By setting the `logger` property in `Gadgetry.config` to point to an alternative function, logging messages can be directed to your logging service of choice.

 The `logger` function must take two arguments, `type` and `data`, where `type`